Welcome to Your Children’s Department

 to the Pre-K Class of

 thank you letters!

 |(Photo right: Kennedy Garner used her favorite library where she could spread out on one of the many tables available, find the source materials from our large collection with the help of our librarians and piece together her poster in peace and quiet.
 Come, use our facilities for a guaranteed "A" – which we know Kennedy will receive for her poster!)|

 Children's Holiday Materials

-- 4 items per subject per card (excluding media items: DVDs, audiobooks and music CDs)
+- 5 items per holiday per card (excluding media items: DVDs, audiobooks and music CDs)

 - No Renewals

 - During the 30 days preceding a holiday: Items circulate for 1 week.

 - During the rest of the year: Items circulate for 3 weeks.